What Can Guinea Pigs Eat? (Safe Foods List)

 - High in Vitamin C

-- Also contains sugar and phosphorus, so feed in moderation
+- Also contains sugar, so feed it in moderation

 - You can feed a 1-inch cube of melon weekly